DWilliamZero/bitter-backend/README.md

 # Bitter - A Twitter Parody website

 ## Description:
 Bitter is a clone/parody of twitter.
-Users can create an account, login, post/delete "bits", comment on other people's beets, and follow/unfollow other users.
-Bitter is built using a React frontend, and a Ruby on Rails backend.
-Bitter also employs firebase cloud storage for picture, and Active Mailer for email notifications.
+Users can create an account, login, post "bits", comment on other people's bits, and follow other users.
+Bitter is built using a React frontend and a Ruby on Rails backend.
+Bitter also employs firebase cloud storage for pictures, and Gem Mail package for email notifications.
 The Frontend is deployed to Surge, and the backend is deployed on Heroku.

 ![meme](https://media.giphy.com/media/k4ZItrTKDPnSU/giphy.gif)

 ## MVP Goals Include:
  - Users can create an account